corkami/collisions/README.md

 1. Atom/Box is Shattered-compatible when using 64bit lengths.
 1. For better compatibility, ZIP needs 2 UniColl for a complete archive, and this collisions depend on both files contents.

 # Presentations

 Exploiting Hash Collisions (2017):
 - [slides](https://speakerdeck.com/ange/exploiting-hash-collisions)
 - [video](https://www.youtube.com/watch?v=Y-oJWEYKVLA)
   [![Exploiting hash collisions youtube video](https://img.youtube.com/vi/Y-oJWEYKVLA/0.jpg)](https://www.youtube.com/watch?v=Y-oJWEYKVLA)

+# Credits

+All this was possible thanks to [Marc Stevens](https://marc-stevens.nl/research/), not only for his cryptographic contributions, but also for his permanent help and suggestions!

+Thanks also to Philippe Teuwen for his extensive feedback for file formats in general.

+Thanks to Rafał Hirsz for his permanent help on JavaScript.

 # Conclusion